imakewebthings/imakewebthings.github.com/_drafts/2012-04-04-automating-tedium.md

 run "git st"
 {% endhighlight %}

 Aside from the `git st` I'm just launching applications.
-Two Chrome tabs and [Sublime Text 2](http://www.sublimetext.com/2).
+Two Chrome tabs and Sublime.
 If I didn't use git from the command line this could just as easily end with&hellip;

 {% highlight ruby %}
 run "github" # You've installed the GitHub for Mac command line tool, right?